DOI-ONRR/blog-nrrd/src/pages/USWDS/index.md

 The most significant aspects of earning users' trust are making services consistently available, easy to understand, working transparently, and ensuring users' privacy.

-The ODDD team was formed to manage the [NRRD website](https://revenuedata.doi.gov/), which was created as part of U.S. [Extractive Industries Transparency Initiative ](https://eiti.org/ )(USEITI).
+The ODDD team was formed to manage the [NRRD website](https://revenuedata.doi.gov/), which was created as part of the U.S. [Extractive Industries Transparency Initiative ](https://eiti.org/ )(USEITI).
 This means transparency and openness has been baked into the work of our team from the start.
 We use open-source tools whenever we can, publishing our code and data on [GitHub](https://github.com/ONRR/).
 We also use the [GitHub wiki](https://github.com/ONRR/onrr.gov-site/wiki) and the [ODDD blog](https://blog-nrrd.doi.gov/) to share our processes.

 In order to increase availability and resiliency while minimizing server failures or traffic spikes, we have created multiple instances for our frontend web application and the backend content management system (CMS) application.
 We use [CircleCi](https://app.circleci.com/pipelines/github/ONRR), which provides continuous integration, runs tests, builds frontend application, and then deploys to [cloud.gov](https://cloud.gov/).
 We check that our site works as intended on a daily basis.
-Our service agreement with [cloud.gov](https://cloud.gov/) provides us with support for resolving any issues related to the platform as well as support for resolving issues for any specific applications.
+Our service agreement with [cloud.gov](https://cloud.gov/) provides us with support for resolving any issues related to the platform, as well as support for resolving issues for any specific applications.
 For automated testing, we use:
 -	[ESLint](https://eslint.org/) - Code syntax and formatting
 -	[Vue Testing Library](https://testing-library.com/docs/vue-testing-library/intro/) -  Vue testing library
--	[puppeteer](https://github.com/puppeteer/puppeteer) - End to End testing
+-	[puppeteer](https://github.com/puppeteer/puppeteer) - End to end testing
--	[lighthouse](https://github.com/GoogleChrome/lighthouse) - Performance and Accessibility testing
+-	[lighthouse](https://github.com/GoogleChrome/lighthouse) - Performance and accessibility testing

 For vulnerability issues submitted through [Bugcrowd](https://bugcrowd.com/onrr-vdp), we respond within 3 business days to give a status and let the reporter know if this is an issue that we will work on fixing or if it is not relevant.

-We don’t collect PII, personal data, or use any forms on our website.
+We don’t collect personally identifiable information (PII), personal data, or use any forms on our website.
 No aspect of our site asks for data entry of any kind, so we don’t need to worry about undoing actions.

 We use a banner component identifying our site as a government site.
 We know our user’s expectations for the site, and we use those to make sure our content and design fulfills those expectations.
 When an issue is reported, we work as a team to respond as quickly as possible.
 We also perform annual content audits, which include manual and automated checking for link rot.